IDEAS FOR GETTING INVOLVED at 9/2019

 ABIGAIL HOUSING: abigailhousing.org.uk/

 Destitution Project: housing for asylum seekers made homeless by negative asylum decisions.
 Currently 5 houses in Bradford.
-Contact: 01274 767887 / [email protected]
+Contact Amanda: 07908 364112 / [email protected]

 Thursday Drop-In.
 Held 6 to 7.30pm at Bradford Deaf Centre, 25 Hallfield Road, Bradford BD1 3RP.
 A good meal is provided and donated clothing and goods are often available.
-Members are signposted to relevant agencies and other sources of support.
-On the first Thursday of the month there is usually an Open Meeting with interpreters to plan future activities, air views and disseminate information.
-There is no distinction between ‘client’ and volunteer, between continuing and ‘failed’ asylum seekers and successful refugees – all are seen as members.
+Signposting to relevant agencies and other sources of support.
+On the first Thursday of the month there is usually an Open Meeting to plan future activities, air views and share information.

 Woman’s Club.
 For women and their children.
 Also at Bradford Deaf Centre, 1-4pm every Thursday.
 The Club provides opportunities for women to socialise.
 Relevant professionals regularly attend to provide advice and signposting.